swiftmailer/swiftmailer/doc/sending.rst

 moved or if the SMTP server is changed.

 Some SMTP servers -- Google for example -- use encryption for security reasons.
+If you want to use Gmail, you need to add the encryption like this :
+    // Create the Transport
+    $transport = (new Swift_SmtpTransport('smtp.example.org', 25))
+      ->setUsername('your username')
+      ->setPassword('your password')
+      //don't forget to add this line to define encryption, like tls or ssl ->setEncryption('your encryption')
+      ;

 Swift Mailer supports using both SSL and TLS encryption settings.

 Using the SMTP Transport